ravixalgorithm/openreadme/README.md

 ## Our Honourable Contributors

-- [ravixalgorithm](https://github.com/ravixalgorithm) - Core developer and project architect, built the entire application from the ground up including the profile generation system, API integration, and user interface.
+- [ravixalgorithm](https://github.com/ravixalgorithm) - Core developer and project architect, built the entire application from the ground up including the profile generation system, API integration, and UI designing.

 ## Special Thanks